-1.4.1.
-Permitted uses of certificates
+1.4.1 Permitted uses of certificates

-The Certificate issued under the present Policy, allows the identification of a natural person in a personal capacity and within the scope of its activity related to the "Authorizer", which for the purposes of the present policy may be a Law Firm, a Lawyer, a Spanish Bar Association, Council of Bar Associations or the General Council of Lawyers or institutions linked to the Legal Profession.
-Authorized Qualified certificates may be used under the terms established by the corresponding certification practices.
+The Certificate issued under the present Policy, allows the identification of a natural person in a personal capacity and within the scope of its activity and link to the Professional Association or related institutions.
+Administrative Personnel certificates may be used under the terms established by the corresponding certification practices.